Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: The definition of non-geometric TTL coupling

 This derivation is valid if the entire interference pattern is detected with homogenous sensitivity, so for single element photodiodes (SEPDs), which are sufficiently large to detect the complete incident wavefronts.
 We will extend this for quadrant photodiodes (QPDs) in \cref{sec: photodiode geometry}.

 The LPS represents the actual displacement measurement of interferometers.
+While its geometric coupling contributor, i.e.\ the optical path length difference (OPD) of the two beam axes,

-However, it is more complicated to compute both numerically and analytically than the OPD.
-The OPD, on the other hand, can be derived from simple geometry but gives only information along the beam axis.
+can be derived from simple geometry \cite{G21}, the LPS is more complicated to compute both numerically and analytically.
 Because each OPL is defined along the corresponding beam axis, the OPD is (approximately) constant in the surface integral of Eq.~\eqref{eq:ifo_phase}.
 It can therefore be drawn out of this integral:

 Strictly speaking, this derivation only holds for beams of normal incidence.
 In the case of tilted beams, an additional microscopic phase needs to be considered when the OPD is taken out of the integral \cite{wanner2012methods}.
 Yet, the OPD can be separated in either case from the non-geometric phase (second summand in Eq.~\eqref{eq:separate_macro-phase2}).
 Thus, the LPS can be split into the OPD and a non-geometric contribution LPS$_\text{ng}$: